Horizon Analysis

 The market tends to stop going up or down on customary numbers.
 Investors always prefer to use significant customary numbers, such as 10, 20, 25, 50, 75, 100, and whole multiples of 100.

 Thus, these habitual numbers often become "psychological" support or pressure levels.
-Based on this, traders can close out their positions when the market approaches an important habitual number and realize profits.
+Based on this, traders can close their positions when the market approaches an important habitual number and realize profits.

 Horizon Analysis Techniques

 The horizontal analysis method has two specific techniques: Comparative Financial Statements and Index-Number Series.
+Both of these techniques are explained below.

-1. Comparative Financial Statements
+Comparative Financial Statements

 The comparative analysis method analyzes the financial statements of a listed company for two years, intending to identify differences between individual items from year to year to detect certain trends.